 What neighborhoods will be included?

-We will focus on six areas just outside of the Downtown/Midtown area.
-Those neighborhoods are: The Avenue of Fashion, Southwest Detroit, The Villages, Corktown, Grandmont/Rosedale, and the North End.
+Our focus has been on three neighborhoods outside of the Downtown/Midtown area.
+Those neighborhoods are: The Avenue of Fashion, The Villages, and Grandmont-Rosedale.

 Why these neighborhoods?